Pierre Brannefors

-Pierre Brannefors (1962-2019) was an international speedway rider from Sweden.
+Pierre Bertil Brannefors (1962-2019) was a Swedish international speedway rider.
+He earned 14 international caps for the Sweden national speedway team.

 Speedway career

 Brannefors reached the final of the Speedway World Pairs Championship in the 1983 Speedway World Pairs Championship.

-He rode in the top tier of British Speedway from 1981 to 1984, riding for King's Lynn Stars and Reading Racers.
+He rode in the top tier of British Speedway from 1981 with the King's Lynn Stars to 1984, riding for Reading Racers.
 He was also the 1980 Swedish Junior Champion.

+He starred with the brothers Björn Andersson and Jan Andersson, during Kaparna's league championship title win, during the 1984 Swedish speedway season.